LeNo-1/obsidian-git-sync/Human Nutrition.md

 ###### Structure of the alimentary canal and associated glands

 ###### Mouth
 In the mouth, food is physically digested by the action of the teeth and chemically digested by action of saliva.
-Saliva is produced by the salivary glands in the mouth and contains an enzyme called **amylase** which acts on
+Saliva is produced by the salivary glands in the mouth and contains an enzyme called **amylase** which acts on starch.
+Saliva moistens the food making it easier to swallow.
+When swallowing a flap